- On Behalf of Topinka Law

 Divorce is a very difficult situation.
 You and your family’s lives are being upended.
-The hope in the end is that this separation will lead to brighter days ahead and a new lease on life for everyone involved, but if you have children, that can be harder to navigate.
-Children process information differently than adults.
-Throughout you and your spouse’s divorce, your child(ren) may be quiet, in which you’ll want to console them and listen when they are ready.
+The hope in the end is that this separation will lead to brighter days ahead and a new lease of life for everyone involved, but if you have children, that can be harder to navigate.
+Children process information differently from adults.
+Throughout your and your spouse’s divorce, your child(ren) may be quiet, in which case you’ll want to console them and listen when they are ready.
 Your children may also be more vocal about the situation.
 If so, allow them to express their emotions and assure them that they are not the reason for the divorce.

 If possible, don’t badmouth your future ex-spouse to your children.
-Doing so only indicates that they must choose you or your ex, which could create lingering descent and troubled relationships.spouse.
-In some custody cases, the children maybe asked to testify, especially if you’re goal is sole custody.
-In this case, some of the feelings you’ve tried to hide might be heard by the children, but that is determined on a case-by-base basis.
+Doing so only indicates that they must choose you or your ex, which could create lingering resentment and troubled relationships.
+In some custody cases, the children may be asked to testify, especially if your goal is sole custody.
+In this case, some of the feelings you’ve tried to hide might be heard by the children, but that is determined on a case-by-case basis.

 What does the judge consider?